arthurhero/walter_camera_pipeline/README.md

 Clone this folder to the target workstation (possibly a computer with GPU). `cd` into this folder, run `make client`.

 Run `./server` on Walter.
-You will the port number displayed on the screen.
+You will see the port number displayed on the screen.

 Then run `./client walter <port number>` on the workstation.